SZ-Edward/Blog/_posts/2014-12-18-essential-english.md

         *  In what instance does the topic have most important for other people?

         *  Why is the topic interesting to other people?

+    6. Analyzing the ideas --Classifying the general ideas and the specific ideas.

+    7. Writing an opinion sentence --Writing the opinion and containing the general ideas you're going to write about.

+        The easiest thing to do is to write the opinion and then write because.
+After because, write your general ideas.

+    8. Developing your outline.

+            Opinion sentence

+            First general idea

+                a. specific idea
+                b. specific idea
+                c. specific idea

+            Second general idea

+                a. specific idea
+                b. specific idea
+                c. specific idea

+            Third general idea

+                a. specific idea
+                b. specific idea
+                c. specific idea

+    9. Writing the rough draft.

 --EOF--